IndigoDomotics/TestingBase/README.md

 `git submodule update --recursive --remote tests/shared`

+It's probably best to get in the habit of running this periodically, and especially before issuing a PR for the repo since we'll be using the latest when we run the unit tests.

-You can, of course, put the submodule anywhere you want, but for standardization purposes, we highly encourage users of this repo to follow the structure above.
+You can, of course, put the submodule anywhere you want, but for standardization purposes, we highly encourage users of this repo to follow the structure above (and all the Indigo repos use that pattern).

-Note: do not update your copy of the testing module.
-If you need changes, please contact Indigo Support and we'll discuss how best to satisfy your needs.
+**Warning**: do not update your copy of the testing module.
+If you need changes, please contact us and we'll discuss how best to satisfy your needs.

 ## Using the TestingBase repo